-Chapter 1, 'Why Plan?', provides a brief justification for planning.
+The first chapter, 'The Need for Planning and Core Management Planning Principles', provides a brief justification for planning.
 It is important that I establish planning as the essential intellectual component of conservation management.
 I place most emphasis on dealing with the questions of why plans are not written and why so many fail.

-Chapter 2 is the key to understanding this book.
+The second chapter is the key to understanding this book.
 It begins with an outline of the structure of a management plan, the equivalent of a 'route map' to the planning process.
 It provides an essential overview for all readers and is particularly important if you are using this book as a guide to preparing a plan.
 It recommends the structure and contents for a plan, and provides a reference to the subsequent chapters which are relevant to each stage in the plan.
 The chapter concludes with sections on preparation and other important pre-planning issues and considerations.

-Chapters 3-9 set the scene.
+Chapters 3, 4, 5, 6, 7, 8, and 9 set the scene.
 Although they are not strictly concerned with the process of preparing a plan, there is little purpose in attempting to understand planning or write a plan without considering these essential issues.
 Chapters 3 and 4 are about audience, communication and relationships.
 Nature conservation should not be regarded as a stand-alone activity, something that has no relevance to other people.
 It is most successful when stakeholders, and particularly local communities, are consulted, involved and gain a sense of ownership.
 Chapter 5 is about definitions.
 Many of the words that we use in conservation science and management have a multitude of different meanings, and it is important that I share a common language with you, the reader.

-In Chapter 6 I introduce the most important planning concepts.
+In Chapter 6, I introduce the most important planning concepts.
 In the context of this book, it is essential reading.
 It is where I describe planning as an iterative, developmental and cyclical process.
-If you are familiar with 'adaptive' planning and, as a consequence, think that you can give this chapter a miss, please do not.
-The chapter describes 'adaptable' planning, which is significantly different in one main respect to 'adaptive' planning.
-Adaptive planning is dependent on an experimental approach to management, while adaptable planning, a simpler concept, is not experimentation.
-It is not dependent on replicating management actions or establishing control plots.
-It is a system for managing sites and features based on monitoring performance indicators.
+If you are familiar with 'adaptive' planning and, as a consequence, think that you can give this chapter a miss, please don't.